Optional Checksums in Intermediate System to Intermediate System (ISIS)

 PDUs if they do NOT contain the optional checksum.
 Implementations

-that receive an optional checksum TLV and support it MUST discard the
+that receive optional checksum TLV and support it MUST discard the

 PDU if the checksum is incorrect.
 An implementation that does NOT

-implement optional checksums MUST accept a PDU that contains the
+implement optional checksums MAY accept a PDU that contains the

-receives it within any other PDU than CSNP, PSNP or IIH MUST discard
+and receives it within any other PDU than CSNP, PSNP or IIH MUST

-the PDU.
-Such an implementation MUST discard the PDU as well if more
+discard the PDU.
+Such an implementation MUST discard the PDU as well

 Additionally, any implementation supporting optional checksums MUST